Simran085/GenAI-Research-Assistant/README.md

 ## 🖥️**App Architecture & Reasoning Flow**
 **1. Document Ingestion**
--User uploads a **PDF/TXT** file.
+* User uploads a **PDF/TXT** file.
--Text is extracted, cleaned, and split into overlapping “chunks” for retrieval.
+* Text is extracted, cleaned, and split into overlapping “chunks” for retrieval.

 **2. Vector Embedding & Indexing**
 -Each chunk is embedded using a local SentenceTransformer model.